BinaryCodeLA/BinaryCodeLA/README.md

 ### Hi there My name is Lesner Villega 👋

 Talented Software Development experienced in producing and updating Financial systems.
-Excellent  demonstrated skills in HTML, JavaScript, CSS, TypeScript, C#, PHP, SQL.
+Excellent  demonstrated skills in HTML, JavaScript, TypeScript, NodeJS, CSS, TypeScript, C#, SQL.
 True team player with strengths in adaptability and accuracy.

 - 🔭 I’m currently working on Digital Angecy like Full-Stack Developer